RedlineResearch/floorplan/README.md

 A customized version of the [language-rust](https://github.com/harpocrates/language-rust) package is included in the `deps/` directory of this repo, which adds support for directly splicing of host language expressions into quasiquoted Rust code.
-This is the mechanism by which Floorplan-generated code
+This is the mechanism by which Floorplan generates Rust code.

 ## Testing and contributing